 Hannah pleaded.
 David danced.
 Job anguished.
 Jacob wrestled.
 Esther dared.
 Did they live happily ever after?
 It doesn't really matter.
 Mostly they came closer to God's heart.
 God is more interested in relationship than in how our lives go.
 Like any lover, the worst sin in His eyes is to be forgotten.
 To be separated from us causes Him great pain.
 He loathes the things that stand between us.

 One thing that has come between God and me is my expectations of our relationship.
 All my life I've heard of the "victorious Christian life."
 Except for a few glimpses, I know no such life.
-"Victorious" implies order, control and power, yet the God I know want to turn my sense of things upside-down.
+"Victorious" implies order, control, and power, yet the God I know wants to turn my sense of things upside down.
 He is a wild man who blows through my life, determined to change me forever.
 Sometimes it seems all I can do is hang on and keep talking to Him.

 God has taken me into the wilderness to experience desolation.
-There, I learned loneliness, separation and death.
-I tasted disappointment in God and watched by expectations crumble.
-But, I have returned richer.
+There I learned loneliness, separation, and death.
+I tasted disappointment in God and watched my expectations crumble.
+But I have returned richer.

 God is clearly in love with me.
 His love is protective and passionate.
 It is forever.
 He is a God who is willing to risk withholding the things closest to my heart so that He can be truly loved and worshiped by me.